-Alone without a tree and nothing to open Christmas morning.
-Now, don’t get me wrong here, this is not your very own personal invitation to my New Year’s Pity Party.
+This past week, I was alone without a tree and nothing to open Christmas morning.
+Now, don’t get me wrong here: this is not your very own personal invitation to my “New Year’s Pity Party.”
 Hardly.
 I am the most blessed man I know, and I mean that sincerely.
-People who know me constantly tell me that I am the strongest, most patient and courageous person they know, and believe me, that’s nice.
-While I strive to live up to that every single day of my life, some days are better than others and some years are better than others; which brings me to this past Christmas.
+People who know me often comment that I am the strongest, most patient and courageous person they know, and believe me, that’s nice.
+While I strive to live up to that daily, some days and years are better than others; which brings me to this past Christmas.

 For the next couple of days, every time I walked back into my home after a full day at work, I caught myself thinking about this past Christmas and how silly and selfish it was for me to frame the experience in terms of the absence of a tree and brightly wrapped gifts.
 I kept trying to think of all those who certainly had much less than I do.
 I wanted to remember those in hospitals and prisons.
 I continued to recall the great outreach and memories that had been made.
 But, I’m sorry to report, there was still that nagging and irritating emptiness that was simply not going away.
 I begged Jesus to help me and then resigned to simply accept all this as part of life and then, as soon as possible, to start packing away the decorations and try to move forward.
-I am good at that I thought.
-On the fourth day of Christmas, it all finally made sense; it was about five in the morning and I was wide awake; tried to go back to sleep but it was futile.
-There were a number of powerful dreams that made for a bit of interesting interpretations and a lot on my plate for the upcoming day so I decided to make a fresh cup of coffee and sit outside and drink it with Jesus and watch the sunrise.
+“I am good at that,” I thought.
+On the fourth day of Christmas, it all finally made sense: it was about five in the morning and I was wide awake.
+I tried to go back to sleep but it was futile.
+There were a number of powerful dreams that made for a bit of interesting interpretations and a lot on my plate for the upcoming day so I decided to make a fresh cup of coffee, sit outside, drink it with Jesus and watch the sunrise.
 The first thing I noticed was that my little rabbit didn’t make it to the porch for his carrot and celery salad and hoped that he was still alive somewhere.
 It was then that I saw something moving by the only tree in my back yard.
 It was that silly rabbit, caught in between some plastic netting and the fence unable to break free.
-While I carefully walked over on this rescue mission, I knew I could very well scare it to death so I knew I had to be quick.
-Taking some kitchen shears from inside, it was a simple maneuver to snip the upper part of the plastic cords with one clean cut—which worked and the little guy took off, well, like a jackrabbit!
+While I carefully walked over on this rescue mission, I knew I could very well scare it to death so I had to be quick.
+Taking some kitchen shears from inside, it was a simple maneuver to snip the upper part of the plastic cords with one clean cut, which worked and the little guy took off like, well, “like a jackrabbit.”

-Merry Christmas, Bugs!
-I called out.
-Freedom for Christmas, what a gift!
+“Merry Christmas, Bugs!,” I called out.
+Freedom for Christmas, what a gift.
 It was then, in the last few moments of darkness as the sun began to peak over the horizon, that I could see in my mind’s eye, the little Baby Jesus opening his arms to me.
-It was as if He was saying to me “this is what you open on Christmas, not paper wrapped boxes.”
-So you see, there was a Christmas tree for me this Christmas and there was a gift for me to open.
+It was as if He was saying to me “this is what you open on Christmas, not paper-wrapped boxes.”
+There was a Christmas tree for me this Christmas and there was a gift for me to open.
 It just took me some time to find them.